Updated: April 14, 2020

 Benefits of breastfeeding for the entire household and society

 Less waste trail is made when going out – since no prepping is required, no waste is created!
-Breastfeeding moms are able to help out other moms and babies by donating breast milk.
+It doesn’t stop there.
+Breastfeeding moms are also able to help out other moms and babies by donating breast milk.